menu

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bristol - Bremen is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bristol - Bremen is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Bristol - Bremen who work in sales jobs (12.59%), management occupations (10.09%), and farm management occupations (7.78%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.52% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 19.52% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle